alessandra-alvarado99/regression-analysis-gdp/README.md

 ## Repository Contents

 - `Regression.R` – R script with all regression models, plots, and correlation analysis.
+- 	`Regression_.R` - Updated the R script by adding log tranformations to the variables.
 - `Regression.xlsx` – Cleaned dataset combining GDP and energy sector indicators.
 - `Results` – Folder containing visualizations and output summaries.